-Banner Ads.
-People who visit tattoo and piercing sites may have different personalities from those of people who visit traditional family values sites.
-Buchanan (2000, 2001) has exploited this insight to form criterion groups from people who are recruited by different methods in order to validate personality tests.
+People who visit tattoo and piercing sites may have different personalities than those who visit traditional family values sites.
+Buchanan (2000, 2001) has exploited this insight to form criterion groups from people who are recruited by different methods, in order to validate personality tests.
 He has had some success comparing people recruited from different user groups.
-This technique is sometimes called the multiple site entry technique (Reips, 2000, 2002b), which is to recruit people via several different methods and compare data between these groups.
-Buchanan (personal communication, Oct 10, 2002) reported, however, that response to banner ads has been very meager and probably not worth the money (for similar results, see Tuten, Bosnjak, & Bandilla, 2000).
+This technique is sometimes called the multiple site entry technique (Reips 2000, 2002b), which involves recruiting people via several different methods or sources and comparing data between these groups.
+Buchanan (pers. comm., Oct.
+10, 2002) reported, however, that response to banner ads has been very meager and probably not worth the money (for similar results, see Tuten, Bosnjak, and Bandilla 2000).
 Because banners usually represent commercial advertising, a banner ad for a scientific study is hard to distinguish from a deceptive come-on for a commercial message.